Clansey History, Family Crest & Coats of Arms

 Early History of the Clansey family

-Another 169 words (12 lines of text) are included under the topic Early Clansey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Clansey research.
+Another 85 words (6 lines of text) are included under the topic Early Clansey History in all our PDF Extended History products and printed products wherever possible.

 Clansey Spelling Variations

 The spelling of names in Ireland during the Middle Ages was rarely consistent.
 This inconsistency was due to the scribes and church officials' attempts to record orally defined names in writing.
 The common practice of recording names as they sounded resulted in spelling variations such as Clancy, Clancey, Clanchey, Clanchy, Clansey and many more.

 Early Notables of the Clansey family (pre 1700)